Fifteen Underrated Westerns

 The Grey Fox (1982)

-This is one of those not available on DVD, and that’s why it’s hard to see now.
+This is one of those that was long not available on DVD, and that’s why it was hard to see until recently.
+It was finally released on DVD and Blu-ray by Kino Lorber in 2020.
 Even on its initial release, this Canadian production was shown mostly in art houses and has never found a wide audience.
 This story of turn-of-the-century stage and train robber Bill Miner has a superb leading performance by long-time stuntman and bit-player Richard Farnsworth.
 But the supporting performances, especially that of Jackie Burroughs as a liberated, modern (for then) female photographer, are also very good.
-This is a gem that is worth seeking out even on VHS or perhaps on a DVD of the laserdisc.
-But it shouldn’t be this hard to get.
+This is a gem that you should waste no time in seeking out, now that it’s finally available.

 A Thousand Pieces of Gold (1991)

-Similarly, this small relationship-oriented western is not available on DVD, although it should be.
+Similarly, this small relationship-oriented western was not available on DVD until 2020.
 The relationship in question is based on a real historical one, between gambler Charlie Bemis (Chris Cooper) and Lalu, usually referred to as China Polly (Rosalind Chao), in an Idaho mining camp.
 Lalu has been sold by her impoverished family in China and brought to the Golden Mountain (the U.S.), where she can expect to be further sold into prostitution.
 Most of the tension is produced by friction between whites and Chinese in the mining camp.
 This is also one of the few westerns directed by a woman, Nancy Kelly.

 Geronimo: An American Legend (1993)